mars0i/popco2/doc/sims/bali/initialnts1.md

 -----------------------------------

 Remember the goal is to make orderly behavior analogous to something spiritual.
 Something like that.

 -----------------------------------

-This is from Perfect Order (PO) chapters 4 and 2:
+This is based on Perfect Order (PO) chapters 4 and 2:

-	It's holy water not all of it--only the blessed stuff but still:
+>	It's holy water not all of it--only the blessed stuff
+>	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;but still:
-	Belongs to goddess/god
+>	Belongs to goddess/god
-	One god/ess per subak
+>	One god/ess per subak
-	One holy temple per subak
+>	One holy temple per subak
-	therefore respect temples process etc
+>	therefore respect temples process etc
-	the water is spiritual.
+>	the water is spiritual.

 The geographic/interactive structure/network of the temples, gods is analogous to that of the water network.